AKROGIS/AnimalMovement/Database/Readme.md

 * `PTT Locations for Kyle.sql` - Locations of collars using the Argos based location method (not GPS)
 * `Processing Issues Queries.sql` -
+* `Project Investigator Summary Queries.sql` - A list of queries that are provided to project investigators in the Animal Movements application.
+  **This file is deployed with the Animal Movements application.**
+* `Project Summary Queries.sql` - A list of queries that are provided to check the status of projects in the Animal Movements application.
+  **This file is deployed with the Animal Movements application.**
 * `Spatial Queries.sql` - A collection of queries suitable for ArcMap.
 * `SpatialQueries - ShortDurationVectorsAndEndPoints.sql` - An ArcMap
   query that displays the end points and line of a unusual short duration